The search for small association schemes with noncyclotomic eigenvalues: Preliminaries

-An {\it integral table algebra} $(A,\mathbf{B})$, is a finite-dimensional complex algebra $A$ with involution $*$ whose distinguished basis $\mathbf{B}=\{b_0=1,b_1,...,b_{r-1}\}$ is $*-$invariant, contains $1$, produces non-negative integer structure constants, and satisfies the pseudo-inverse condition: for all $b_i,b_j \in \mathbf{B}$, the coefficient of $1$ in $b_ib_j^*$ is positive if and only if $b_j=b_i^*$.
 In order to consider $A$ as an algebra of square matrices over $\mathbb{C}$, we identify the elements of $\mathbf{B}$ with their left regular matrices in the basis $\mathbf{B}$.
 The basis $\mathbf{B}$ is called {\it standard} when, for all $b_i \in \mathbf{B}$, the coefficient of $1$ in $b_ib_i^*$ is equal to the maximal eigenvalue of the regular matrix $b_i$.
 We refer to $r=|\mathbf{B}|$ as the {\it rank} of the table algebra, when the basis $\mathbf{B}$ is standard we say that $(A,\mathbf{B})$ is a standard integral table algebra, or SITA.
 The action of the involution $*$ on the basis $\mathbf{B}$ determines the {\it involution type} of the table algebra of a given rank.

 The adjacency algebra of an association scheme is the prototypical example of a SITA, as the defining basis of adjacency matrices is a standard basis.
 Conversely, the structure constants determined by the basis of adjacency matrices of an association scheme determine a standard integral table algebra that is {\it realizable} as an association scheme.
 Many open problems concerning missing combinatorial objects correspond to standard integral table algebras that satisfy all the known conditions on their parameters for being realized by an association scheme, but are yet to be actually constructed.
 We call such standard integral table algebras (or their parameter sets) {\it feasible}.